SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 here, but can be retrieved from the dashboard and API as the bitmasks documented in the [data validation](#data-validation) section.

-It is assumed that the observation will be resampled to a one hour intervals.
+It is assumed that the observation will be resampled into one hour intervals.

 ```
 timestamp,value,quality flags